REGISTRATION & LOCATIONS

 A full-sized organic vegetable share includes, on average, 7 to 11 items.
 The share is intended to feed a family of about four or a veggie-loving couple.

-Extra, extra… Before every CSA distribution, we send out a weekly newsletter via e-mail with a list of share contents, tips on storage or preparation, suggested recipes and farm news.
-These are compiled by Maryellen—farm owner and formerly a writer/editor for Cook’s Illustrated and Fine Cooking magazines.
+Weekly newsletters.
+Before every CSA distribution, we send out newsletter via e-mail with a list of share contents, tips on storage or preparation, suggested recipes and farm news.
+These are compiled by Maryellen—one of the farm’s owners, who once wrote for Cook’s Illustrated and Fine Cooking magazines.

 - A sample week’s share in October: